Opportunities for Children's Future Increase with Citizenship by Investment, Says Dominican PM in Times of India Webinar | Education

 Opportunities for Children's Future Increase with Citizenship by Investment, Says Dominican PM in Times of India Webinar

-LONDON, Nov.
-3, 2020 /PRNewswire/ -- In a webinar last Friday with Times of India, the Prime Minister of the Commonwealth of Dominica talked about the possibility of giving children a future with infinite possibilities.
-While discussing the country's 27-year strong Citizenship by Investment Programme, the Honourable Roosevelt Skerrit highlighted the benefits families receive after attaining second citizenship from Dominica.
+In a webinar last Friday with Times of India, the Prime Minister of the Commonwealth of Dominica talked about the possibility of giving children a future with infinite possibilities.
+While discussing the country's 27-year strong Citizenship by Investment Programme (http://www.cbiu.gov.dm/), the Honourable Roosevelt Skerrit highlighted the benefits families receive after attaining second citizenship from Dominica.
 Joined by His Excellency Emmanuel Nanthan, the Head of the CBI Unit and CS Global Partners' CEO Micha Emmett, the three detailed what makes Dominica's CBI Programme the best in the world, as previously noted by four editions of the Financial Times' PWM Magazine's CBI Index.
 Along with having a safe, secure, and climate-resilient country to call home, Dominica has also invested millions on a robust healthcare and education system.

 "Once you become a citizen of Dominica, you are not considered to be an economic citizen of Dominica.
 You're considered to be a citizen of the Commonwealth of Dominica, and that citizenship is protected," the Prime Minister concluded.
-To watch the full webinar, click here.
-PWR PWR
+To watch the full webinar, click here (https://csglobalpartners.com/webinar-economic-times-30-10-2020/).
+Contact info: pr@csglobalpartners.com www.csglobalpartners.com Source: CS Global Partners PWR PWR

 ALSO READ